 - 2nd grade & up: Individual fouls will be kept

 - No overtime in K-1

-- First OT is 2 minutes with running clock.
+- First OT is 2 minutes (stops the last 30 seconds).

-- Second OT is 2 minutes with running clock.
+- Second OT is 2 minutes (stops the last 30 seconds).

 - Third is free throws (First team to make while other team misses wins).